Zhourobotics/llms-for-flocking/README.md

 ## Prerequisites

 - Make sure you have [Python](https://www.python.org/downloads/) installed
-- Make sure it is NOT Python 3.12
 - This project has a few dependencies, install them with `pip install -r requirements.txt`
 - You'll also need one or more valid OpenAI API keys.
 When you have them in hand, create a file titled `secret.yml` and add them in the following format:
     ```yml